IceLemon-06/Project-C43/README.md

 # Project-C43
-This repository contains the source files to a game I made using P5.js (Javascript, HTML, CSS) Feel free to clone my repository and test it for yourself.
+This repository contains the source files to a game I made using P5.js (Javascript, HTML, CSS) (Firebase, *if appplicable) Feel free to clone my repository and test it for yourself.

 #Steps to Run: